microbecode/zk-languages/powdr/README.md

 ### Outputs

-Outputs are not supported by the language yet.
+Outputs are not supported by the language yet(?).
 Therefore, the expected output is given as the third input, and its correctness is asserted inside the program.

 ### Proof